Skip to content

 Channels and the CSP Model

-CSP was first proposed by Tony Hoare in his 1978 paper, "Communicating Sequential Processes" (published in Communications of the ACM).
-Like the Actor model, the core idea of CSP is to replace shared memory with message passing, but it takes a different path: Actors have identity and mailboxes, and messages are sent to specific Actor addresses; CSP, on the other hand, communicates through anonymous channels, and the processes themselves do not need to know who the other party is.
-This difference may seem subtle, but it creates significant variations in programming style and expressive power.
-Go's goroutine + channel is the most successful industrial implementation of CSP, and Rob Pike's famous quote—"Don't communicate by sharing memory; share memory by communicating"—is Go's summary of the CSP philosophy.
+CSP was first proposed by Tony Hoare in his 1978 paper "Communicating Sequential Processes" (published in Communications of the ACM).
+Like the Actor model, the core idea of CSP is to replace shared memory with message passing, but it takes a different path: Actors have identities and mailboxes, and messages are sent to specific Actor addresses; CSP uses anonymous channels for communication, and processes do not need to know who the other party is.
+This difference may seem subtle, but it creates significant differences in programming style and expressive power.
+Go's goroutine + channel is the most successful industrial practice of CSP.
+Rob Pike's famous quote—"Don't communicate by sharing memory; share memory by communicating"—is Go's summary of the CSP philosophy.

 Environment Setup

-As with the previous article, all our code is based on C++17 and compiles successfully under GCC 12+ / Clang 15+ / MSVC 2022+ with the compiler flag -std=c++17 -pthread -O2.
-It runs on Linux, macOS, and Windows, as long as your standard library supports <thread>, <mutex>, and <condition_variable>.
-The code throughout this article does not depend on any third-party libraries.
+Just like the previous article, all our code is based on C++17 and compiles successfully under GCC 12+ / Clang 15+ / MSVC 2022+ with the compiler flag -std=c++17 -pthread.
+It runs on Linux, macOS, and Windows, provided your standard library supports std::mutex, std::condition_variable, and std::queue.
+The code in this article does not depend on any third-party libraries.

 Theoretical Foundations of CSP

-The original CSP paper was published five years after the Actor model (1978 vs. 1973), but its influence is equally profound.
-Hoare's initial design was a concurrent programming language (rather than the formal calculus it later became), with syntax that looked like this:
+The original CSP paper was published five years later than the Actor model (1978 vs. 1973), but its influence is equally profound.
+Hoare's initial design was a concurrent programming language (rather than the formal calculus it became later), with syntax that looked like this:

-COPY = *[c:character; west?c -> east!c]This code means: repeatedly receive a character c from a process named west, then send it to a process named east.
-Communication in the original CSP was synchronous message passing based on process names—both the sender and receiver must be ready at the same time for communication to occur.
+The meaning of this code is: repeatedly receive a character c from a process named west, and then send it to a process named east.
+Communication in the original CSP was synchronous message passing based on process names—both the sender and the receiver must be ready at the same time for communication to occur.

 Later (1984-1985), Hoare, Stephen Brookes, and A. W. Roscoe developed CSP into a complete process algebra.
-In this version, communication was no longer based on process names, but on anonymous channels—this is the version that the Go language adopted.
+In this version, communication is no longer based on process names, but on anonymous channels—this is also the version adopted by Go.

-CSP's influence on programming languages is profound.
-It directly influenced the occam language (designed for the INMOS Transputer processor), the Limbo language (a programming language for Plan 9), and most importantly—the Go language's concurrency model.
-Go is not a complete implementation of CSP, but it borrows the core ideas: goroutines correspond to CSP processes, and channels correspond to CSP communication channels.
+CSP has had a far-reaching influence on programming languages.
+It directly influenced the occam language (designed for the INMOS Transputer processor), the Limbo language (the programming language of Plan 9), and most importantly—Go's concurrency model.
+Go is not a complete implementation of CSP, but it borrows the core idea: goroutines correspond to CSP processes, and channels correspond to CSP communication channels.

 Fundamental Differences Between CSP and Actor

-The Wikipedia article on CSP has a very clear comparison; let's look at exactly where the two differ.
+The Wikipedia entry for CSP has a very clear comparison.
+Let's see exactly where they differ.

 The first difference is identity.
 CSP processes are anonymous—you don't need to know who the other party is, only which channel to send data to.
-Actors are different; each Actor has an address (a pid in Erlang, an ActorRef in Akka), and messages must be sent to a specific address.
-This means a CSP channel acts as a decoupling layer: the sender and receiver are indirectly associated through the channel, and either end can be replaced at any time.
-The Actor model has tighter coupling—the sender must know the receiver's address.
+Actors are different; each Actor has an address (pid in Erlang, ActorRef in Akka), and messages must be sent to a specific address.
+This means the CSP channel is a decoupling layer: the sender and receiver are indirectly associated through the channel, and either end can be replaced at any time.
+The Actor model is more tightly coupled—the sender must know the receiver's address.

 The second difference lies in the synchronicity of communication.
-CSP communication is synchronous (rendezvous) in its base semantics—both the sender and receiver must be ready at the same time for communication to occur.
-Actor model communication is asynchronous—the sender returns immediately after sending a message, without waiting for the receiver to be ready.
-Interestingly, these two semantics are duals of each other: synchronous communication plus a buffer queue becomes asynchronous communication, and asynchronous communication plus an acknowledgment/reply protocol becomes synchronous communication.
+CSP communication is synchronous (rendezvous) in its basic semantics—both the sender and the receiver must be ready at the same time for communication to occur.
+Actor model communication is asynchronous—the sender returns immediately after sending the message, without waiting for the receiver to be ready.
+Interestingly, these two semantics are duals of each other: synchronous communication plus a buffer queue becomes asynchronous communication, and asynchronous communication plus an acknowledgment/response protocol becomes synchronous communication.

-The third difference is composability.
-CSP provides rich algebraic operators for combining processes—sequential composition, choice (internal/external), parallel composition, hiding, and so on.
-These operators have formal semantics and can be used with tools (like the FDR refinement checker) for automated dead lock and liveness checking.
-Composition in the Actor model relies primarily on message protocols—two Actors agree on message formats and interaction sequences.
-The former is more formal, while the latter is more flexible.
+The third difference is compositionality.
+CSP provides rich algebraic operators to combine processes—sequential composition, choice (internal/external), parallel, hiding, etc. These operators have formal semantics and can be used with tools (like the FDR refinement checker) for automated deadlock and liveness checking.
+Actor model composition relies mainly on message protocols—two Actors agree on message formats and interaction sequences.
+The former is more formal, the latter more flexible.

-Honestly, there is no absolute superiority between the two models.
-In practical engineering, the choice depends more on the team's familiarity and the specific system characteristics.
-Go chose CSP, Erlang chose Actor, and both have achieved tremendous success.
+Honestly, there is no absolute superiority or inferiority between these two models.
+In actual engineering, the choice often depends on the team's familiarity and specific system characteristics.
+Go chose CSP, Erlang chose Actor, and both have achieved huge success.

 Basic Channel Implementation

 Let's implement a Go-like communication pipeline.
 Go's channels have two basic forms: unbuffered channels and buffered channels.
-An unbuffered channel blocks the sender until a receiver is ready, and blocks the receiver until a sender is ready—this is synchronous communication, where sending and receiving happen at the same instant.
-A buffered channel has an internal queue; the sender does not block when the buffer is not full, but blocks when the buffer is full.
-The receiver blocks when the buffer is empty.
-Both types of channels support the close operation—after closing, no more data can be sent, but remaining data can still be received.
+In an unbuffered channel, the sender blocks until a receiver is ready, and the receiver blocks until a sender is ready—this is synchronous communication, where sending and receiving happen at the same moment.
+A buffered channel has a queue internally; the sender does not block when the buffer is not full, but blocks when the buffer is full; the receiver blocks when the buffer is empty.
+Both types of channels support the close operation—after closing, no more sending is allowed, but remaining data can still be received.

 Unbuffered Channel

 The unbuffered channel is the purest form.
-Sending and receiving must happen simultaneously—like two people shaking hands; both must reach out for the handshake to occur.
+Sending and receiving must happen simultaneously—like two people shaking hands; both must reach out for the handshake to happen.

 #include <mutex>